-The foot of the 'Exorcist' letter begins with a demand to put this note in the paper, and finishes with a threat you know he is capable of.
-We know what the killer is capable of - it is "to kill" - as he threatened at the foot of the July 31st 1969 San Francisco Chronicle letter if his demands to print the cipher were not met.
+The foot of the Exorcist letter begins with a demand to put this note in the paper and finishes with a threat you know he is capable of.
+We know what the killer was capable of - it is "to kill" - as he threatened at the foot of the July 31st 1969 San Francisco Chronicle letter if his demands to print the cipher were not met.
 Even the decoded cipher rammed home the message "To kill something gives me the most thrilling experience".
-Therefore, by logical deduction, the strange characters at the foot of the 'Exorcist' letter should read "to kill".
+Therefore, by logical deduction, the strange characters at the foot of the Exorcist letter should read "To Kill".
 Thanks to the great work of Zodiac researcher Kevin Robert Brooks, this is exactly what he showed.
 Even more importantly, the beginning of each word began with an upper case letter, just like "The Exorcist" - forming the words "To Kill" with significant emphasis on the 'K' of "Kill".

-His reformation now appeared complete in the May 8th 1974 'Citizen' letter, railing against the publication of advertisements for the "Badlands" movie starring Martin Sheen and Sissy Spacek, and based upon the real life events of spree killers Charles Raymond Starkweather and his girlfriend Caril Ann Fugate.
+His reformation now appeared complete in the May 8th 1974 Citizen letter, remonstrating against the publication of advertisements for the "Badlands" movie starring Martin Sheen and Sissy Spacek, based upon the real life events of spree killers Charles Raymond Starkweather and his girlfriend Caril Ann Fugate.

 His final consternation would be reserved for Marc H Spinelli in the July 8th 1974 Red Phantom letter, calling for the cancellation of his Count Marco column.
 The murderer now seemingly devoid of the Zodiac persona after exorcising his demons subsequent to January 29th 1974, along with his inability to spell.